provoke-vagueness/prefixtree/README.rst

 Compatability
 -------------

-*prefixtree* is implemented to be compatible with Python 2.7 and Python 3.2.
+*prefixtree* is implemented to be compatible with Python 2.x and Python 3.x.
 It has been tested against the following Python implementations:

+* CPython 2.6
 * CPython 2.7
 * CPython 3.2
 * PyPy 1.9.0